NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Demon Slayer.md

 Choose two ability boosts.
 One must be to **Strength** or **Constitution**, and one is a free ability boost.

 You're trained in the Religion skill and the Demon Lore skill.
-You gain the [[Feats/Recognize Spell|Recognize Spell]] skill feat.
+You gain the [[Recognize Spell|Recognize Spell]] skill feat.
 Add **Abyssal** to the list of additional languages you can learn for having a high Intelligence modifier.

 * * *